Lornakimani62/Neighborhood-Watch/README.md

 ## Description
 web application that allows you to be in the loop about everything happening in your neighborhood.
 From contact information of different handyman to meeting announcements or even alerts.
 ## Link to Deployed site
-Here is the a link to the application
+Here is the a[link](https://lornaneighborhood.herokuapp.com/) to the application

 # Setup and installations
 ## Prerequisites